“Why is my lawn turning brown? Wolbert's is fertilizing and my irrigation system is running, so what’s the problem?”

 Lawn, tree and shrub care programs designed specifically for the South Puget Sound area.

 We offer treatments that provide for the nutritional needs of lawns, trees and shrubs on residential and commercial properties.
 Our unique bio-fertilizer products are manufactured in Olympia, WA specifically for golf and landscape care professionals, by our sister company Plant Essentials, LLC .

 Integrated Pest Management (IPM) programs are customized for every landscape using both organic and synthetic products with treatments scheduled to protect both plants from pest damage and cooperate with beneficial insects and natural control organisms.

 Weed Management programs give long term control of unwanted weeds in beds and bare-ground areas, resulting enhanced enjoyment without mechanical or hand pulling.

-- We offer tree preservation consulting and treatment programs to extend the life of trees and protect them from disease and insects.
+Significant Tree Preservation programs provide consulting and treatments that will extend the life of trees and protect them from disease and insects.

-- We offer Home Shield Pest Prevention, a monitoring and treatment program designed to protect dwellings and structures from wood destroying and nuisance insects and rodents.
+Home Shield Pest Prevention, is a monitoring and treatment program designed to protect dwellings and structures from wood destroying and nuisance insects and rodents.